palantir/osdk-ts/etc/client.api.report.api.md

 export type WhereClause<T extends ObjectOrInterfaceDefinition<any, any>> = OrWhereClause<T> | AndWhereClause<T> | NotWhereClause<T> | {
     [P in keyof T["properties"]]?: FilterFor<T["properties"][P]>;
 };

+// Warnings were encountered during analysis:
+//
+// src/object/ObjectMetadata.ts:30:3 - (ae-forgotten-export) The symbol "Icon" needs to be exported by the entry point index.d.ts
+// src/object/ObjectMetadata.ts:33:3 - (ae-forgotten-export) The symbol "ObjectTypeVisibility" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)